-6. Rights Attached to Shares
+7. Rights Attached to Shares

 The company can issue shares with any rights or restrictions attached to them as long as this is not restricted by any rights attached to existing shares.
-These rights or restrictions can be decided either by an ordinary resolution passed by the shareholders or by the directors as long as there is no conflict with any resolution passed by the shareholders.
+These rights or restrictions can be decided either by an ordinary resolution passed by the shareholders or by the board as long as there is no conflict with any resolution passed by the shareholders.
+These rights and restrictions will apply to the relevant shares as if they were set out in these articles.

-7. Redeemable Shares
+8. Redeemable Shares

 Subject to any rights attached to existing shares, the company can issue shares which can be redeemed.
 This can include shares which can be redeemed if the holders want to do so, as well as shares which the company can insist on redeeming.
+The board can decide on the terms and conditions and the manner of redemption of any redeemable share.
+These terms and conditions will apply to the relevant shares as if they were set out in these articles.